World of Freelancers contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you.

 Nha Trang was the first location I hit in Vietnam while I was working and traveling my way around the world.
 This city seemed to be calling to me, as it’s alive with beaches, boats and inexpensive accommodations.
 So off I went.

 It was love at first sight.

-The topography of Nha Trang was precisely how I have always envisioned Vietnam, with small brown mountains rising out of the ground around the periphery of the South China Sea.
-Its appearance made this the only location I landed in Vietnam where I would often just stop, look around and say to myself with awe I am in Vietnam.
+The topography of the city of Nha Trang was precisely how I have always pictured Vietnam, with small brown mountains rising out of the ground around the periphery of the South China Sea.
+Its appearance made this the only location I landed in Vietnam where I would often just stop, look around and say to myself with awe I am in Vi.et.nam.
 It was beautiful.